• Menu

 Tips for learning to ski and snowboard

 Find the right group lesson.
-Photo Credit: The Pennsylvania Ski Areas Association (Ski PA)/Whitetail Resort
+Photo credit: The Pennsylvania Ski Areas Association (Ski PA)/Whitetail Resort

-Teens will usually have special group lessons.
+Teens and college students often want the challenge of more difficult terrain.
 Their classes move fairly fast and many teens can ride down most green runs after two lessons.

-Make the effort; I did.
+Make the effort.
+I did.
 A day skiing with my kids is so much better than a day babysitting a snack bag in the lodge.

 How to Dress for a Ski Getaway